-- It believed that God is one and is called up by different names.
+- God is believed to be one and called up by different names.

-- It was firmly against the rituals and the religional activities being performed, and thus, they condemned the blind faith, ceremonies, and other practices.
+- It was firmly against the rituals and the religious activities being performed, and thus, they condemned blind faith, ceremonies, and other practices.

-- It believed that one needs to surrender oneself to God completely.
+- It is believed that one needs to surrender oneself to God completely.